 My baby boy was born at 8:21 pm and I think I started bed sharing at oh, I don’t know, let’s say…8:30 pm?
 I hadn’t given up on my ideas about bed sharing at this point.
 This is just when i started making excuses for it.
 “I just pushed this baby out, ok?
 I don’t want to put him down yet, judge me all you want”.

 - Related Read: The Day I Became A Mother: Our Birth Story

 Honestly, I really don’t think I put him down at all while I was in the hospital.
 Looking back, I don’t remember ever seeing Logan in his basinet other than when the nurse brought him back to me after his circumcision asleep in his basinet and I left him there.

 When the pediatrician came in to talk to us about being discharged home, I remember that he mentioned to me (as my baby was asleep in bed with me) that co-sleeping in the same bed is not a safe place for baby.
 He said that the best way to put him to sleep is alone in his own crib or basinet.
-I nodded my head in agreement and smiled “I know, I know, I won’t be co-sleeping for long.”
+I nodded my head in agreement and smiled “I know, I know, I won’t be bed sharing at home.”

 It just didn’t go as I had planned, you guys.
 What really does when it comes to having babies, anyway?
 Not a whole lot, does it?
 We always picture things differently than they actually turn out.

 Please note: I am not a doctor and I am not giving medical advice.
 Information on this website is not intended to diagnose, or treat any form of any disease.
 This article is for informational and entertainment purposes only.
 I am only telling you what worked for me.
 Please refer to my Disclaimer Page for more information.